Was Emily Davison's death an extreme act of political defiance or just a mistake?

 The answer to Davison’s tragic death may never be known, but her passionate commitment to the women’s movement is undebatable.

-If you found this article interesting, you may also be interesed in reading “Suffragette” and the State of Modern Feminism.
+If you found this article on Emily Davison interesting, you may also be interested in reading about Victoria Woodhull, the first woman in America to run for President.
 Then, you can read the story of Hypatia, the ancient Greek intellect who was killed for her beliefs.